aboulaakoul-Elwalid/GPT-2/README.md

 - Organize README better, add code snippets for smaller chapters
 - Online softmax with CUDA?
 - Profile with pytorch profiler, try to optimize
+- How does online softmax allow flash attention?

 ## Questions
 - Why autocast to FP16 would require gradient scaling?
 Can't we calculate gradients with FP16 to begin with?
 Therefore all the tensors would be in the same number range, and I guess there wouldn't be a need to scale anything?